rcampbell1337/rcampbell1337/README.md

 ## RAB CAMPBELL, SOFTWARE ENGINEER

-I've been a Software Engineer for the last 5 years and this repository has taken a bit of a second place now I work professionally.
+I've been a Software Engineer for the last 5 years and this profile has taken a bit of a second place now I work professionally.
 Most of the projects I now work on are private, however, some of my more legacy (and still quite good) projects can be found on here.

 ## LANGUAGES AND TOOLS